AryanJ-NYC/webdev-coach-blog/src/pages/blog/2019-06-04-in-defense-of-quincy-larson-and-freecodecamp.md

 tags:
   - freecodecamp
 ---
-In case you missed, it [freeCodeCamp News has moved to Medium](https://www.freecodecamp.org/forum/t/we-just-moved-off-of-medium-and-onto-freecodecamp-news-heres-how-you-can-use-it/279929).
+In case you missed it, [freeCodeCamp News has moved to Medium](https://www.freecodecamp.org/forum/t/we-just-moved-off-of-medium-and-onto-freecodecamp-news-heres-how-you-can-use-it/279929).
 Since then, there has been a slight uproar about copyright infringement and @ossia’s motivations.

 Before we start this discussion, let’s recap.